deepstreamIO/deepstream.io-website/content/releases/10-server/v4-0-0/index.md

 So whats the difference?

-In V3 if you subscribed to a few thousand records the only optimization that would occur is that it would be sent as an individual websocket frame.
+In V3 if you've subscribed to a few thousand records the only optimization that would occur is that it would be sent as an individual websocket frame.
 So something like this (excuse the repetitiveness):

 Sends: